-We launched a new 5-year technology plan in August 2017 to drive profitable growth and reduce our general and administration costs by 75 to 100 basis points as a percentage of revenues by 2021.
-We plan to focus our efforts on improving our overall technology platform, driving salesforce effectiveness, and increasing efficiencies in our back-office and across our operations.
+We launched a new five-year technology plan in August 2017 to drive profitable growth, reduce our general and administration costs by 75 to 100 basis points as a percentage of revenues by 2021, and improve our operating efficiencies.
+We plan to focus our efforts on improving our overall technology and cyber-security platform, driving salesforce effectiveness, and increasing efficiencies in our back-office and across our operations.

-To date as part of our technology plan, we have successfully implemented the Microsoft Dynamics CRM system to help manage and drive higher salesforce effectiveness, and we have successfully implemented the cloud-based NetSuite ERP system as the new financial backbone to our business.
+To date as part of our technology plan, we have successfully implemented: the Microsoft Dynamics CRM system to help manage and drive higher salesforce effectiveness; the Microsoft Dynamics Case Management system to ensure strong integration between our salesforce, customer care group and operating teams; and the cloud-based NetSuite ERP system as the new financial backbone to our business.